MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 > [!NOTE]
 >
-> * Customer Together Mode scenes for Teams meetings are available in [public developer preview](../resources/dev-preview/developer-preview-intro.md).
+> * Custom Together Mode scenes for Teams meetings are available in [public developer preview](../resources/dev-preview/developer-preview-intro.md).
 > * Teams users need the [Teams Premium license](/microsoftteams/enhanced-teams-experience) to use Custom Together Mode after the preview.

 Collaborate in a new way with Custom Together Mode scenes in Microsoft Teams.
 Custom Together Mode creates an immersive and engaging environment by digitally combining participants into a single virtual scene.
 The benefits of Custom Together Mode are as follows: